esjoker-ai/Gender-Based-Celebrity-Recognition-System/README.md

 # Gender-Based-Celebrity-Recognition-System
-This repository contains a Python project for a gender-based celebrity recognition system.
+his repository contains a Python project for a gender-based celebrity recognition system.
 The core of the system is a pipeline that integrates two distinct machine learning models:

 Gender Detection: A YOLO model is used to detect people in an image or video stream.
 It then classifies the detected person as either male or female.
 The system provides visual feedback by drawing a bounding box around the person, colored green for females and blue for males.